-If you request of the Title IX Coordinator or another University employee that your identity remain completely confidential, the Title IX Coordinator will explain that the University cannot always honor that request and cannot guarantee complete confidentiality.
-If you wish to maintain confidentiality or request that no investigation be conducted or disciplinary action taken, the University must weigh that request against the University's obligation to provide a safe, non-discriminatory environment for all students, employees and third parties, including you.
-Under those circumstances, the Title IX Coordinator will determine whether your request for complete confidentiality and/or no investigation can be honored under the facts and circumstances of the particular case, including whether the University has a legal obligation to report the incident, conduct an investigation or take other appropriate steps.
-Without information about your identity, the University's ability to meaningfully investigate the incident and pursue disciplinary action against the perpetrator may be severely limited.
+If you request of the Title IX Coordinator or another University employee that your identity remain completely confidential, the Title IX Coordinator will explain that the campus cannot always honor that request and cannot guarantee complete confidentiality.
+If you wish to maintain confidentiality or request that no investigation be conducted or disciplinary action taken, the campus must weigh that request against the campus' obligation to provide a safe, non-discriminatory environment for all students, employees and third parties, including you.
+Under those circumstances, the Title IX Coordinator will determine whether your request for complete confidentiality and/or no investigation can be honored under the facts and circumstances of the particular case, including whether the campus has a legal obligation to report the incident, conduct an investigation or take other appropriate steps.
+Without information about your identity, the campus' ability to meaningfully investigate the incident and pursue disciplinary action against the perpetrator may be severely limited.

-The Title IX Coordinator will inform you prior to starting an investigation and will, to the extent possible, only share information with people responsible for handling the University's response.
+The Title IX Coordinator will inform you prior to starting an investigation and will, to the extent possible, only share information with people responsible for handling the campus' response.
 The Title IX Coordinator will remain mindful of your well-being, and will take ongoing steps to protect you from retaliation or harm, and work with you to create a safety plan.
 Retaliation against you, whether by students or employees, will not be tolerated.
-The University and Title IX Coordinator will also:
+The campus and Title IX Coordinator will also:

-- Provide interim remedies requested by you, if they are reasonably available, regardless of whether you choose to report sexual misconduct, dating or domestic violence, or stalking to Campus or local police; - Assist you in accessing other available victim advocacy, academic support, counseling, disability, medical/health or mental health services, and legal assistance both on and off campus; - Provide other security and support, which could include issuing a no-contact order, helping arrange a change of Campus-based living or working arrangements or course schedules (including for the Respondent pending the outcome of the investigation) or adjustments for assignments, tests, or work duties; and - Inform you of your right to report a crime to University or local police and provide you with assistance if you wish to do so.
+- Provide Supportive Measures requested by you, if they are reasonably available, regardless of whether you choose to report sexual misconduct/sexual assault, sexual exploitation, dating or domestic violence, or stalking to Campus or local police; - Assist you in accessing other available victim advocacy, academic support, counseling, disability, medical/health or mental health services, and legal assistance both on and off campus; - Make connections to individuals on campus who can provide support and solutions with respect to a variety of logistics, including transportation assistance, visa/immigration assistance, and financial aid assistance;

+- Provide other security and support, which could include issuing a mutual nocontact order, helping arrange a change of campus-based living or working arrangements or course schedules or adjustments for assignments, tests, or work duties; and - Inform you of your right to report a crime to university or local police and provide you with assistance if you wish to make such a report.

-The University will not require you to participate in any investigation or disciplinary proceeding if you do not wish to participate.
+The campus will not require you to participate in any investigation or disciplinary proceeding if you do not wish to participate.

-The University will not generally notify parents or legal guardians of your report of sexual violence unless you are under the age of 18 or you provide the University with written permission to do so.11
+The campus will not generally notify parents or legal guardians of your report unless you are under the age of 18 or you provide the campus with written permission to do so.12

-Under California law, and pursuant to University policy, all University employees, including the Title IX Officer, are mandatory child abuse and neglect reporters and should explain to victims under 18 years of age that they are required to report the Sexual Violence incident to the police.
-12 However, the identity of the person who reports and the report itself are confidential and disclosed only among appropriate agencies.
-13
+Under California law, and pursuant to University policy, certain University employees, including the Title IX Coordinator, are mandatory child abuse and neglect reporters and should explain to victims under 18 years of age that they are required to report the incident to the police.13 However, the identity of the person who reports and the report itself are confidential and disclosed only among appropriate agencies.14

-Because the University is under a continuing legal obligation to address the issue of sexual misconduct, dating and domestic violence, and stalking campus-wide, any such reports (including non-identifying reports) may also prompt the University to consider broader remedial action - such as increased monitoring, supervision or security at locations where the reported incident occurred; increased education, training and prevention efforts, including to targeted population groups; conducting climate assessments/victimization surveys; and/or revising its policies and practices.
+Because the campus is under a continuing legal obligation to address the issue of sexual misconduct/sexual assault, sexual exploitation, dating and domestic violence, and stalking campus-wide, any such reports (including non-identifying reports) may also prompt the campus to consider broader remedial action - such as increased monitoring, supervision or security at locations where the reported incident occurred; increased education, training and prevention efforts, including to targeted population groups; conducting climate assessments/victimization surveys; and/or revising its policies and practices.